 - Tokyo neighborhoods — Each neighborhood within Tokyo has it’s own distinct personality and feel.
 This microcosm of unique places are one of the many reasons that makes Tokyo a fantastic city to explore endlessly.

-My favorite quote about Tokyo is from Matthew Amster-Burton in his book Pretty Good Number One:
+My favorite quote about Tokyo is from Matthew Amster-Burton in his food-centric, Toyko travelogue Pretty Good Number One (a must read for anyone about to travel to Tokyo):

 Tokyo is the opposite of the DMV.
 It is the least annoying place I have ever been.